-Young Mhademo started drawing as a 5-year old, and today he has fans reaching out to him from as far as Dubai and Singapore.
+Young Mhademo started drawing as a 5-year-old, and today, fans are reaching out to him from as far as Dubai and Singapore.
 Not only that, he is able to earn a living using his talent and passion.
 Over a chat, we talk about his early memories of drawing as a young boy, his supportive parents, how his school (Don Bosco, Wokha) played a role in reinforcing his confidence in choosing this path, his most memorable fan message, and more.
-Read on..
+Read on.

 Self-Taught Artist Mhademo Shitiri from Wokha, Nagaland

-Mhademo: I am Mhademo Shitiri, eldest among four siblings.
-I hail from Old Changsu Village in Nagaland, and I was born and brought up in Wokha.
+Mhademo: I am Mhademo Shitiri, the eldest among four siblings.
+I hail from Old Changsu Village in Nagaland, and I was born and raised in Wokha.
 I am a self-taught artist, mostly focused on portrait drawings.

 Graphite Pencil Drawing by Mhademo Shitiri | In Memory of Kobe Bryant and his daughter, Gianna Bryant